5 things you need to know about anxiety

 Gut bacteria and serotonin

-If you’re a dirty bitch who loves Dr Micheal Moseley as much as I do, well, you’re probably all over the gut – brain axis and the role of microbiota in regulating mood.
+If you love Dr Michael Moseley as much as I do, well, you’re probably all over the gut-brain axis and the role of microbiota in regulating mood.
 HOWEVER, if you direct your attentions to other doctorly dudes, there’s a chance you may not be aware that if your gut bacteria is anxious, so shall you be.

 This has been nominally proven by faecal transplants in mice.
 Happy poo from a happy mouse, when transferred to an angsty mouse with sad poo, equals a HAPPIER ANGSTY MOUSE.
 More on this whole fascinating phenomenon here.